-DIC presents in a very ill patient as bleeding into the skin (purpura) and other tissues.
+Disseminated intravascular coagulation (DIC) presents in a very ill patient as bleeding into the skin (purpura) and other tissues.
 It arises as a complication of different serious and life-threatening diseases.
 It covers the continuum of events that occur in the coagulation pathway.
-Initially there is uncontrolled activation of clotting factors in the blood vessels, causing clotting of blood throughout the whole body.
-This depletes the body of its platelets and coagulation factors and results in a paradoxical increased risk of bleeding (haemorrhaging).
+Initially, there is uncontrolled activation of clotting factors in the blood vessels, causing clotting of blood throughout the whole body.
+This depletes the body of its platelets and coagulation factors and results in a paradoxically increased risk of bleeding (haemorrhaging).

-Hence, patients with DIC have a loss of balance between the clot-forming activity of thrombin (enzyme that causes blood to clot) and the clot-lysing activity of plasmin (enzyme that dissolves blood clots).
+Hence, patients with DIC have a loss of balance between the clot-forming activity of thrombin (an enzyme that causes blood to clot) and the clot-lysing activity of plasmin (an enzyme that dissolves blood clots).
 DIC is not a specific diagnosis and its presence always indicates another underlying disease.

 There are two clinical forms of DIC, acute DIC and chronic DIC.

 Acute DIC is a bleeding disorder caused by a number of conditions.

 Chronic DIC is a thromboembolic disorder that is usually associated with:

 |Acute DIC||Chronic DIC|

 Identifying and treating the underlying disease is the mainstay of management for both acute and chronic DIC.
 Specific treatment of DIC may or may not be required depending on the signs and symptoms present.